S

 Billie Holiday (7-10-36), Anne Brown, Chris Columbo Quintet, Miles Davis, Ella Fitzgerald, Stan Getz, Herbie Mann, Zombies, Billy Stewart, Janis Joplin et al.

 Written for the character Clara, played by Abbie Mitchell, in the original 1935 stage production of Porgy & Bess.
-The only recording of Mitchell performing "Summertime" is from a July 19, 1935 rehearsal, which hasn't been commercially released.
+The only recording of Mitchell performing "Summertime" is from a July 19, 1935 rehearsal, which was released on a 1991 CD entitled Gershwin Performs Gershwin: Rare Recordings 1931-1935 (Music Mastsers Jazz).
 The Porgy & Bess Original Cast album released by Decca has Anne Browne—who played Bess—singing "Summertime," and was recorded in 1940.
 (Apparently it wasn't uncommon to have a "cast" album done by an abbreviated lineup as a cost-saving measure.)

 Jepson's record was issued as part of a four 12" 78 set of Porgy & Bess selections (Victor C 25).